-Department of Health and Human Services JSI Research & Training Institute, Inc. d/b/a Community Health Institute The State !
-Name of the Contractor Signature of Authorized Representative LISA MORRIS Signature of Authorized Representative Jonathan Stewart Name of Authorized Representative Name of Authorized Representative DIRECTOR, DPHS Regional Director Title of Authorized Representative Title of Authorized Representative 3) 9119 March 1, 2019 Date Date

-Exhibit I
+Department of Health and Human Services The Sta

+Signature of Authorized Representative

+LISA MORRIS

+DIRECTOR, DPHS Title of Authorized Representative

+JSI Research & Training Institute, Inc. d/b/a Community Health Institute

+Name of the Contractor

+Signature drized Representative Jonathan Stewar

+Name of Authorized Representative

+Regional Director

+Title of Authorized Representative

+March 1, 2019 Dale
-Health Insurance Portability Act

-Business Associate Agreement

-Page 6 of 6
+Exhibit I Health Insurance Portability Act Business Associate Agreement Page 6 of 8

-CERTIFICATION REGARDING THE FEDERAL FUNDING ACCOUNTABILITY AND TRANSPARENCY ACT (FFATA) COMPLIANCE
+CERTIFICATION REGARDING THE FEDERAL FUNDING ACCOUNTABILITY AND TRANSPARENCY

 The Federal Funding Accountability and Transparency Act (FFATA) requires prime awardees of individual Federal grants equal to or greater than \$25,000 and awarded on or after October 1, 2010, to report on data related to executive compensation and associated first-tier sub-grants of \$25,000 or more.
 If the initial award is below \$25,000 but subsequent grant modifications result in a total award equal to or over \$25,000, the award is subject to the FFATA reporting requirements, as of the date of the award.
-In accordance with 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), the Department of Health and Human Services (DHHS) must report the following information for any subaward or contract award subject to the FFATA reporting requirements:
+In accordance with 2 CFR Part 170 (Reporting Subaward and Executive Compensation Information), the Department of Health and Human Services (DHHS) must report the following information for any subward as executive.

+subaward or contract award subject to the FFATA reporting requirements:

 - 1. Name of entity - 2.
 Amount of award - 3.
 Funding agency - 4.
-NAICS code for contracts / CFDA program number for grants - 5.
+NAICS code for contracts / CFOA program number for grants - 5.
 Program source - 6.
 Award title descriptive of the purpose of the funding action - 7.
 Location of the entity - 8.
 Principle place of performance - 9.
-Unique identifier of the entity (DUNS #) - 10.
+Unique Identifier of the entity (DUNS #) - 10.
 Total compensation and names of the top five executives if: - 10.1.
 More than 80% of annual gross revenues are from the Federal government, and those revenues are greater than \$25M annually and - 10.2.
 Compensation information is not already available through reporting to the SEC.